W7k-J/W7k-J.github.io/_posts/2022-06-18-DynamoScript-AssignRoomToCeiling.md

 ### Filter out ceilings without rooms (3)

-I decided to filter out the ceilings to which script is unable to assign proper room number.
-I didn’t want it to later overwrite ceilings which were manually corrected.
+I decided to filter out the ceilings to which script is unable to assign proper room name.
+I didn’t want the script to later overwrite ceiling's names which were manually added.

-### Assign Room Name instead of Room Number (3)

-That’s probably the biggest change requested by many in the comments.
-At the beginning I thought it should be quick change but apparently Iron Python has some problems with using room names.

-You can access it by using .LookupParameter() and this is how I did it in the end.
-Of course you can also use dynamo to swich numbers into names - that was my first idea after having problems with "Room name".

 ### Parameter Name (4)